Libuše Jarcovjáková

-Libuše Jarcovjáková (born 5 May 1952) is a Czech photographer and educator, based in Prague.
+Libuše Jarcovjáková (born 1952) is a Czech photographer and educator, based in Prague.
 Jarcovjáková photographed nightlife, minority groups and marginalised people in the 1970s and 1980s in Prague and West Berlin, and made self portraits.
 She made diaristic work of her hedonistic lifestyle, and of the inhabitants of a clandestine gay bar that she visited almost nightly, in 1980s Prague, where the Communist state was institutionally homophobic.

-Life and work
+Early life and education

 Jarcovjáková was born in Prague in what was then the Czechoslovak Socialist Republic.
 Her parents were painters.
 She studied for an MA at the Film and TV School of the Academy of Performing Arts in Prague.

+Life and work

 At the end of the 1970s she undertook a creative residency in Japan for several months.
 In 1985 Jarcovjáková moved to West Berlin and in 1992 returned to Prague.
 She has been teaching photography since the 1990s, currently doing so at the College of Graphic Design and the Secondary School of Graphic Design (VOŠ a SPŠ Grafická v Praze) in Prague.

 Jarcovjáková's written diaries and photographs from Prague, West Berlin and Tokyo between 1971 and 1987, were published in the 2016 book Černé Roky (The Black Years).